Adroiti/docs-for-code-review-tools/tfsec/azure-appservice-use-secure-tls-policy.md

-Pattern: Use of outdated TLS version for Web App
+Pattern: Use of insecure TLS/SSL policy for Azure App Service

 Issue: -